-Pregnant women are protected by federal and state law from harassment and discrimination in the workplace.
-An employer cannot fire or fail to hire a woman because she is pregnant.
-Pregnancy discrimination includes an employer taking action against an employee because of assumptions about what pregnant women typically do, or should do.
+Pregnant women are protected from discrimination in the workplace.
+It is illegal to fire or fail to hire a woman because she is pregnant.
+Pregnancy discrimination also includes an employer taking action against an employee because of assumptions about what pregnant women typically do, or should do.

 The Pittsburgh pregnancy discrimination lawyers at Elzer Law Firm are here to help you during this important time in your life.
-Attorney Christine T. Elzer is very experienced in litigating cases under the Pregnancy Discrimination Act.
-If you believe that you have been a victim of workplace pregnancy discrimination, contact our Pittsburgh law firm for a free evaluation of your case.
+Attorney Christine T. Elzer is very experienced in litigating cases under the Pregnancy Discrimination Act and similar laws.
+If you believe that you have been a victim of workplace pregnancy discrimination, contact our Pittsburgh law firm for an evaluation of your case.